okarmazin/escpos4k/README.md

 for use in their automotive manufacturing plants, but are now used just about everywhere.

-Similarly, most thermal printers - at least those intended for printing receipts and similar items - work with a subset ESC/POS.
-The set of _actually supported_ ESC/POS commands varies wildly among printer OEMs and printer models.
+Similarly, most thermal printers - at least those intended for printing receipts and similar items - work with a subset of ESC/POS.
+The set of _actually supported_ ESC/POS commands varies among printer OEMs and printer models.

 #### What does this library do?